carlstep/max_expense_app_3/README.md

 - understanding what to display to the user for each card element
 - use card, with rows, columns and containers, to organise the display
 - for tx.amount and tx.txDate... add .toString() - Text must display a string

+78 Styling a Container

+- add a margin inside the container
+- use BoxDecoration() to set width of border and color
+- to make the amount set to decimal places in all cases, change toString() to toStringAsFixed(2)

+79 Styling Text

+- using style / TextStyle() to update amount style
+- changing color of font
+- setting fontsize
+- setting fontweight

+80 More Styling

+- updating title aand date format and style

+81 Containers vs Columns vs Rows

+- Container >>
+  -- a single child
+  -- many alignment & styling options
+  -- flexible width ( consider the child width)
+  -- useful for custom styling and alignment

+- Row / Colum >>
+  -- multiple child = children
+  -- only alignment options (no styling)
+  -- always takes available height (column) and width (row) -- used to layout widgets to sit next to / about each other

+- Containers / Rows / Columns
+  -- use them to create layouts, combine them and use their features